riccardobl/runabove2ovh-o.s.-migration/README.md

 You can find the runabove rc file inside `Horizon -> Access & Security -> API Access -> Download OpenStack RC file`.

-While, to get the ovh's one you have to create a [new openstack user](https://www.ovh.com/fr/publiccloud/guides/g1773.creer_un_acces_a_horizon) inside `Gestion et conso. du projet` and then click the little sheet icon next to it.
+While, to get the ovh's one you have to create a [new openstack user](https://www.ovh.com/fr/publiccloud/guides/g1773.creer_un_acces_a_horizon) inside `Project management and consolidation` and then click the little wrench icon next to it and then `Downloading an Openstack configuration file`.

 ## Usage
 1. Clone this repo